Oakwood Arts City Studio

 This was just the beginning for City Studio.
-We will be starting a monthly after-school club soon that focuses on urban design through workshops, field trips, and discussions with design professionals.
-Through our meetings, students will dive further into understanding the role of architecture and design in everyday life.
+We have started an ongoing after-school club that focuses on urban design through workshops, field trips, and discussions with design professionals.
+Through our meetings, students dive further into understanding the role of design in everyday life.